 And now that we have these definitions figured out, we can say what a Japanese candlestick is.
 It is one of the most informative chart elements that traders use.

-From the name it is easy to guess that these candlesticks come from Japan.
+From the name, it is easy to guess that these candlesticks come from Japan.
 Very clever local rice traders used this method already in the 18th century.
-According to some reports, the first chart in the form of a sequence of "candles" was invented by Homma Munehisa to visualize the value maximum and minimum for a certain period of time, as well as prices at the beginning and end of this period.
-However, due to the geographical remoteness and closedness of Japan from other countries, this type of chart became popular much later, when stock exchange life was already in full swing in Europe and the USA.
+According to some reports, the first chart in the form of a sequence of "candles" was invented by Homma Munehisa to visualize the value maximum and minimum for a certain period, as well as prices at the beginning and end of this period.
+However, due to the geographical remoteness and closeness of Japan to other countries, this type of chart became popular much later, when stock exchange life was already in full swing in Europe and the USA.

 Japanese candle patterns show how the price of the chosen asset changed over a certain period.
 As mentioned in the rice analogy, this is a visual representation of the first and last price and their upper and lower limits for a certain period.

 The candle has a very simple structure - the body and the shadow.
 A body shows the distance covered by the price of the asset from the opening to the closing of the period, that is, it is the price of the first and the last trade.
 The shadows show the maximum and minimum values of the price during this period.

 On the charts, a rising candle is most often colored green.
 A red doji candle means that the candle is falling.
 In some variations, green corresponds to black and red to white.
 However, if you have a trading terminal or a trading platform, you can change these colors as you see fit.

 What doji candlesticks show